RealJammy/ctf_framework/project/static/writeup/cyber1/cyber1_actual.md

 - Manipulating the hex bytes to gain a flag
 - Hex data might have been labelled incorrectly, ie. some binary has replace hex

 The file loads up perfectly fine, so I feel like it's not going to be the last point, as usually that would provide an error, such as "can't open the file, something is wrong with the hex".
-SO we've got options 1 and 2 to take a look at.
+So we've got options 1 and 2 to take a look at.
 I'm going to start with the steg portion, because we open up a can of worms here with multiple different paths.

 Let's take a look at the strings and see what we can find:
 ```bash